LandRegistry-Attic/dm-dev-env/README.md

 To start the Borrower Frontend use: `sudo systemctl start -u borrower_frontend`

-To stop the Verifudge use: `sudo systemctl stop -u verifudge`
+To stop the Borrower Frontend use: `sudo systemctl stop -u borrower_frontend`

-To restart the Case API use: `sudo systemctl restart -u case_api`
+To restart the Borrower Frontend use: `sudo systemctl restart -u borrower_frontend`

 *note:* you can also use the old initd syntax since initd passes through to systemd on centos, e.g. `sudo service borrower_frontend start`